scp-cloudacademy/ce-advanced/24/1_devops_env.md

-# 0. Download Certificates from Letsencrypt
+# 0. Download CLI template and run CLI
+IF you don't install SCP CLI, take steps at this page.

 https://letsencrypt.org/certificates/